-The directors serving for the year up to the date of this report are listed on page 1.
+The directors of the Company serving for the year up to the date of this report are listed on page 1.

-In accordance with article 82 of the articles of association of the Company, Mr. Cheung Chung Kiu, Mr. Wong Chi Keung and Mr. Leung Wai Fai retire from office by rotation at the forthcoming annual general meeting.
-The above retiring directors, being eligible, offer themselves for re-election.
+In accordance with article 82 of the articles of association of the Company, Mr. Yeung Hin Chung, John and Mr. Leung Yu Ming, Steven shall retire from office by rotation at the AGM.
+Mr. Leung shall also cease to hold the office of independent non-executive director from the conclusion of the AGM meeting according to his term of office.
+Both Mr. Yeung and Mr. Leung, being eligible, have offered themselves for re-election.